-Based on the exemption set out in article 526bis §3 of the Company Code (now article 7:99 §3, CAC), the functions assigned to the audit committee are exercised by the board of directors in its entirety.
-The chairman of the board of directors, François Tesch, is an independent director as defined in article 526ter of the Company Code (now Article 7:87, §1, CAC) and Principle 3.5 of the 2020 Corporate Governance Code.
+Based on the exemption set out in article 7:99 §3, CAC, the functions assigned to the audit committee are exercised by the board of directors in its entirety.
+The chairman of the board of directors, NV Vauban represented by Mr Gaëtan Hannecart, is an independent director as defined in article 7:87, §1, CAC and Principle 3.5 of the 2020 Corporate Governance Code.
 He is competent with respect to accounting and auditing matters.